 An array antenna is a system of multiple individual antennas arranged in a specific configuration to work together as a single unit.
 This arrangement enhances the overall performance of the antenna system, allowing for improved signal reception, transmission, or beamforming.
 Array antennas find applications in various fields, including communication systems, radar, and wireless technologies [42], where their collective functionality significantly enhances the antenna's capabilities.
-The formulas employed in the array antenna are presented below.
+The formulas employed in the array antenna are presented below as shown in equation number (3), (4), (5) and (6) respectively.